mla/text-forge/README.md

 ## content\_for

 Capture the output into a named placeholder.
-Same as capture() except the result in stored internally as $forge->{captures}{ $name }.
+Same as ["capture"](#capture) except the result in stored internally as $forge->{captures}{ $name }.

-Note that multiple calls to content\_for() with the same name are concatenated together (not overwritten); this allows, for example, multiple calls to something like content\_for('head', ...), which are then aggregated and inserted somewhere in the document.
+Note that multiple calls to content\_for() with the same name are concatenated together (not overwritten); this allows, for example, multiple calls to something like content\_for('head', ...), which are then aggregated and inserted elsewhere in the document.

 When called with two arguments, this method stores the specified content in the named location: